LourensVeen/code-review-checklist/checklist.md

 #### Security

-If you're making software that is accesible to the outside world (e.g. a web application), then security becomes important.
+If you're making software that is accessible to the outside world (e.g. a web application), then security becomes important.
 Security issues are defects, but not all defects are security issues.
 A security-conscious design can help mitigate the security impact of defects.